Mehrpouya/mehrpouya.github.io/_posts/2015-05-28-v&a-exhibition.md

 summary: Zaytoun is a piece by three Edinburgh-based artists, dedicated to over 60 years of Palestinian struggle to carve out an existence under the yoke of physical and cultural oppression.
 Our work is going to V&A as part of V&A Digital Futures organised by EVA London.
 ---

-#Exhibiting at Victoria and Albert Musuem London
+#Exhibiting at Victoria and Albert Museum London

 We are very pleased to announce that our piece [Zaytoun][zaytoun] is going to be exhibited at Victoria and Albert Museum in London on [Monday 6th July][register]